blastcloud/guzzler-docs/docs/roadmap/readme.md

 ## Road Test

-- [ ] Finally, I imagine a code coverage like report for endpoint usage for an API.
+Finally, I imagine a code coverage report for endpoint usage on an API.
 Ideally, a developer can specify what endpoints they want to cover from the defined specifications, and this report would listen for “drives”, or generated responses, for the specified endpoints.
 It would keep track of which ones are used and which are not, and generate an HTML report of which endpoints were not used but were supposed to be.

+This idea is inspired very heavily by PHPUnit’s HTML coverage report.
+And I think

 - [ ] The idea here is very much inspired by PHPUnit's HTML coverage report.
 - [ ] By default, every response type in the spec should be handled at some point in the test suite.
 - [ ] I'd also like to create a coverage report spec that is meant to be used by other languages too in the same way that the JUnit spec or clover specs are generic XML coverage specs.